movia/dtu-deep-learning-project/README.md

 - ``Time`` The time for the passenger trip in local time, specifically the departure from ``FromStopPointID`` as recorded by AVL, or the planned departure if no AVL data was recorded for that journey point.
 - ``LineNumber`` The line the vehicle journey is scheduled on, e.g. ``300S`` = 300.
 - ``LineDirectionCode`` The direction of the line the vehicle journey is scheduled on. e.g. ``1`` or ``2``.
 There is really no logic in the choice of which of the direction is ``1``, respectfully ``2``.
-- ``StopPointID`` A unique ID of the stop point for the sensor recording.
+- ``StopPointId`` A unique ID of the stop point for the sensor recording.
 Notice that a journey can in some (relative rare) cases visit the same stop point twice.
 - ``ApcBordingCount`` Number of passengers boarding at stop stop point as sensored by the APC system.
 - ``ApcAlightingCount`` Number of passengers boarding at stop stop point as sensored by the APC system.
 - ``AfcBordingCount`` Number of passengers boarding at stop stop point as sensored by the AFC system.